bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 So you have to kind of have this broadcast functionality built in.
 And of course, now you could go back to CoinShuffle and implement it via the same way.
 So instead of letting the first peer send to the second one, the second to the third and so on, it's just everybody sends to the ISC server in the middle.

 Yes, you could do this, of course, but then it kind of wastes communication, right?
 Because like the only advantage of the normal CoinShuffle protocol would be that you don't need this broadcast in a sense because you only need to talk to the next guy but yeah as I just explained I think this is not really an advantage.

-## Broadcast protocol for CoinShuffle. / Complexity in CoinShuffle.
+## Broadcast protocol for CoinShuffle / Complexity in CoinShuffle

 Adam Ficsor: 00:44:56